zzhangjii/learning-library/lab-guides/LabGuide200.md

 # Deploy the AlphaOffice Application using Docker

-In this section you will grab a Java Application and modify the configuration so it will query your ATP database.
+In this section you will clone a github repository containing a Java Application and modify the configuration so it will query your ATP database.
 After successfull testing you will create a new Docker image and push this up to your Docker Hub account or Oracle Container Registry.

-## Your Trial Account
+## Deploy AlphaOffice Product Catalog Application

-### **Step 1**: Your Oracle Cloud Trial Account
+### **Step 1**: Clone the git repository

 **This completes the Lab!**